grindsa/acme2certifier/docs/acme_srv.md

 Further options for the `Hooks` section depend on the concrete hooks class.

+### Accepted risk: dynamic plugin loading

+Dynamic loading of CA/EAB/Hooks handlers from module names or filesystem paths is a by-design extensibility feature.
+If an attacker can modify `acme_srv.cfg` or referenced plugin files, they can execute arbitrary Python code as the acme2certifier service user.

+Recommended mitigations:

+- Restrict write access to `acme_srv.cfg` and custom plugin paths
+- Use read-only mounts for config/plugin files in production
+- Apply change-control / integrity monitoring for handler and hooks references

 Instructions for [Insta Certifier](certifier.md)

 Instructions for [NetGuard Certificate Lifecycle Manager](nclm.md)